rahulgupta-techlab/rahulgupta-techlab/README.md

 ## About Me

-Data Scientist and AI Engineer with 4+ years of experience in building scalable data systems and intelligent applications.
+Data and AI professional with 4+ years of experience in building scalable data systems and intelligent applications.

 Currently pursuing a Master’s in Data Analytics and Decision Science, with a focus on machine learning, LLMs, and data driven decision systems.